 Kokka Fabric (KF): What did you think of the fabric you used for this project?

-KF:What are some tips for making this skirt?
+KF:What are some tips for making this backpack?

-KF: How should we use this skirt in everyday situations?
+KF: How should we use this backpack in everyday situations?